Kalimaha/simple_flask_dockerizer/README.md

 # Simple Flask Dockerizer
 Settings to create a Docker image for a simple Flask project.
+This project has been created for a tutorial described on [Kalimadev Blog](http://wp.me/p61qQI-s).

 ## Build Docker Container